-Many * > patent practitioners < have offices or representatives in the Washington area and it sometimes expedites business to interview them concerning an application.
-When the examiner believes the progress of the application would be advanced by an interview, he or she may call the * > patent practitioner < in the application by telephone and ask the * > patent practitioner < to come to the Office.
+Many patent practitioners have offices or representatives in the Washington area and it sometimes expedites business to interview them concerning an application.
+When the examiner believes the progress of the application would be advanced by an interview, he or she may call the patent practitioner of record in the application by telephone and suggest a telephonic, personal, or video conference interview.

 Registered attorneys or agents not of record in a patent application and acting in a representative capacity under 37 CFR 1.34 should not be telephoned for restriction requirements, approval of examiner's amendments, or given any information relative to such patent application by telephone.
-In addition, non-registered representatives of the practitioner of record should not be telephoned for such actions, even if authorized by the attorney or agent of record.
+See MPEP § 405 for interviews with a patent practitioner not of record.
+See MPEP § 812.01 for telephone restriction practice.
+In addition, non-registered representatives of the practitioner of record should not be telephoned for such actions, even if apparently authorized by the attorney or agent of record.